Frequently Asked Questions (FAQ)

 What is NBR?

-The Normalized Burn Ratio (NBR) is a normalized index that emphasizes the spectral response of fire-affected vegetation by leveraging Landsat near infrared and short-wave infrared bands in an effort to provide the best contrast between photosynthetically healthy and burned vegetation.
+NBR is a normalized index that emphasizes the spectral response of fire-affected vegetation by leveraging near infrared and short-wave infrared bands in satellite imagery to provide the best contrast between photosynthetically healthy and burned vegetation or bare soil, rock, etc.

 What fires are mapped by the MTBS program?

 MTBS inventories and maps all known large fires within the United States, regardless of fire origin or type.
-Fires within the continental U.S. as well as Alaska, Hawaii and Puerto Rico are included.
-Large fires include those in the western U.S. that are at least 1,000 acres in size and those within the eastern U.S. that are at least 500 acres in size (Alaska and Hawaii are in the western zone, Puerto Rico is in the eastern zone).
-Known fires are those that are documented in fire occurrence databases ingested by the program (see the FAQ below for more information).
-Additionally, fires that are observed by mapping analysts during the analysis process are also inventoried and mapped if they meet the size requirement.
+Fires within the continental United States as well as Alaska, Hawaii and Puerto Rico are included.
+Large fires include those in the western United States that are at least 1,000 acres in size and those within the eastern United States that are at least 500 acres in size.
+Alaska and Hawaii are in the western zone, Puerto Rico is in the eastern zone (see the map below).
+Known fires are those that are documented in fire occurrence databases ingested by the program (see the following FAQ below for more information).
+Additionally, undocumented fires that are identified by mapping analysts during the analysis process are also inventoried and mapped if they meet the MTBS program's size and location requirement.

 How does MTBS know where the fires are located for mapping?

-Why are some fires missing from the database?
+Why are some fires missing from the MTBS database?

 A fire may be missing from the MTBS database for the following reasons: